 If you are a citizen of the United States you are eligible to sponsor your married children for US green cards.
 Their spouses and children, if unmarried and under the age of 21, may also immigrate with them.
 If their children turn 21 during the petitioning process, they can subtract the time that your visa petition was pending from their ages at the time that their priority date becomes current under the Child Status Protection Act.

-This can be a lengthy process due to US immigration laws limiting the number persons that are able to immigrate in this category each year.
+This can be a lengthy process due to US immigration laws which limit the number persons that are able to immigrate in this category each year.
 This number is currently set at 23,400 persons annually and considering over 800,000 people are already waiting in line, it will take about 10 to 11 years until they are able to immigrate.
 There are also country quotas in place which will increase the waiting time for those who were born in the Philippines and Mexico to over 20 years.

 They Are About Providing Solutions